 Nassau County, Long Island

 The Interboro Team developed a comprehensive, regional resiliency plan for Nassau County’s South Shore, including “Slow Streams”—a set of interconnected interventions that will transform the Mill River into a green-blue corridor that stores and filters water, provides public space, and creates room for new urban development.

 The team articulated an integrated vision for protecting, connecting, and growing the Meadowlands, restoring water-absorbing wetlands and creating a multi-purpose berm to provide flood protection to surrounding communities.

-OMA’s comprehensive urban water strategy for Hoboken will incentivize public and private investment by reducing risk and driving down insurance premiums.
+OMA’s comprehensive urban water strategy for Hoboken incentivizes public and private investment by reducing risk and driving down insurance premiums.

-Lifelines will support continued planning and study related to protecting and strengthening the Hunts Point community, including its regional food supply hub.
+Lifelines was designed to support continued planning and study related to protecting and strengthening the Hunts Point community, including its regional food supply hub.

 SCAPE’s project would design a “living infrastructure” system that reduces wave action and erosion, create micropockets of habitat to host finfish, shellfish, and lobsters, and establish opportunities for education and water access to local residents.